HDFC Bank bonus shares, dividend: LIC, other key investors; dividend history & more - BusinessToday

-HDFC Bank on Wednesday said its board will consider issue of bonus shares, its first ever on July 19, Saturday.
-It would also consider declaration of a special interim dividend, along with its June quarter results, the private lender said on The announcement took the HDFC Bank stock past Rs 2,000 level near its June high of Rs 2,027.40.
+HDFC Bank on Wednesday said its board will consider issue of its first ever bonus shares on July 19, Saturday.
+The bank board would also consider declaration of a special interim dividend, along with its June quarter results, the private lender revealed.
+The announcement took the HDFC Bank stock past the Rs 2,000 level, near its June high of Rs 2,027.40 apiece.
 At 10 am, the scrip was trading 0.62 per cent higher at Rs 2,007.60 apiece.

 In a filing to BSE, HDFC Bank said its board would consider the proposals in compliance with Regulation 29 of the SEBI Listing Regulations.